kordless/utter-pool/whitepaper.md

 Wildly distinct and uniquely optimized compute pools will be capable of providing various levels of compute type ([CPU](http://en.wikipedia.org/wiki/Central_processing_unit)/[GPU](http://en.wikipedia.org/wiki/Graphics_processing_unit)/[ASIC](http://en.wikipedia.org/wiki/Application-specific_integrated_circuit)), memory and storage speed, reliability, instance capacity sizes, OS images and deployment framework types, branding, community connectivity and more.
 Diversification is encouraged and welcome in this project.
 Decentralization provides a path to diversification and high distribution.

 Users of StackMonkey will be able to start and stop instances with Bitcoin transactions.
 No user account or authentication is needed.
-Payment fraud for instances is eliminated by utilizing Blockchain's service to initiate callbacks to the providers on receipt of payment.
+Payment fraud for instances is eliminated by utilizing Bitcoin payment verification and Blockchain's service to initiate callbacks to the providers on receipt of payment.

 ![mockup](https://raw2.github.com/StackMonkey/xovio-pool/master/mockup.png)